Tommy Norment: School Safety

-A leader on safety issues, particularly those pertaining to schools, in 1995 Senator Norment introduced and passed the legislation (SB874) that requires the immediate one-year expulsion of students who illegally bring firearms onto school property or to a school-sponsored event.
+In 1995, Senator Norment introduced and passed the legislation (SB874) that requires the immediate one-year expulsion of students who illegally bring firearms onto school property or to a school-sponsored event.
 Based on the facts of the specific case, school boards may determine that special circumstances exist and another disciplinary action or term of expulsion is appropriate.

 In 2002, Norment introduced and passed the legislation (SB295) that implemented dedicated school safety personnel with law enforcement authority.
 This ensured every school in the Commonwealth had the opportunity to install a school resource officer in their schools.
 School resource officers are employed by school districts with the singular purpose of maintaining order and discipline, preventing crime, investigating violations of school board policies, and detaining students violating the law or school board policies on school property or at school-sponsored events and who is responsible solely for ensuring the safety, security, and welfare of all students, faculty, staff, and visitors in the assigned school.

 In 2007, Norment introduced and passed SB927 which prohibited any adult who has been convicted of a sexually violent offense is guilty of a Class 6 felony if they enter or are present, during school school hours, upon any property they know or have reason to know is a public or private elementary or secondary school or child day center property, unless they (i) are lawfully voting; (ii) are a student enrolled at the school; or (iii) has received a court order allowing them to enter upon such property.
 That legislation was expanded in 2011 (SB1185) when Norment clarified that sex offenders were prohibited from school buses, and any property, public or private, during hours when such property is being used solely by a public or private elementary or secondary school for a school-related or school-sponsored activity.